dguzman-stormintel/datasets/README.md

-# Stormwater Intelligence – Environmental Dataset Collection
+# Stormwater Intelligence – Environmental Collections

 This repository hosts curated outputs from the **Stormwater Intelligence Program**, focusing on real stormwater, rainfall, and runoff data from Southern California sites.
 Each dataset supports research, compliance automation, and environmental forecasting.